Tanmay-Gangwar/AudioProcessingLibrary/readme.md

     applyMaxPool => creates a new matrix as a result of max pooling of a given stride on matrix applyAvgPool => creates a new matrix as a result of average pooling of a given stride on matrix

+    productPthread => calls pthreadProduct with its respective argument pthreadProduct =>
+    if threadDepth == 0:
+        It only do normal matrix multiplication
+    else:
+        It breaks martices into 4 sub matrices and call itself recursively till threadDepth > 0.
+Finally it merges submatrices into one.

     istream &operator>> => Inputs matrix
     ostream &operator<< => Outputs matrix